evennia/evennia/docs/source/Concepts/Messagepath.md

 Exits: north, east
 ```

 When you send a command like `look` into Evennia - what actually happens?
 How does that `look` string end up being handled by the `CmdLook` class?
-What happens when we use e.g. `caller.msg()` to send the message back
+What happens when we use e.g. `caller.msg()` to send the message back?

 Understanding this flow of data - the _message path_ is important in order to understand how Evennia works.